spectrochempy/spectrochempy/docs/devguide/contributing.rst

       (scpy3.9) $ python

-   This start an interpreter in which you can check your installation
+   This start an interpreter in which you can check your installation.

    .. sourcecode:: python